beastzex/Samsung-AI-Challenge/README.md

 # Project Artefacts

-Ideation documnent is present in docs folder
+**Novelty and Approach document is present in docs folder**

-Technical Documentation: All technical details for this project are docs folder
+**Technical Documentation: All technical details for this project are in src folder as well as docs folder**

+**Scalibility and Business Analysis doc is also present in the doc folder.**

-Source Code: The complete source code is located in the /src directory of this repository.
+**Source Code: The complete source code is located in the /src directory of this repository.**

-Model Used: The predictive model is advanced_battery_model.tflite, located in the /assets folder.
-It was custom-trained for this project.
+**Model Used: The predictive model is advanced_battery_model.tflite, located in the /assets folder.
+It was custom-trained for this project.**

-Dataset Used: The model was trained on a synthetically generated dataset that mimics real-world usage patterns.
-The Python script used to generate this data is available in the samsung_ai.ipynb file in /src folder.
+**Dataset Used: The model was trained on a synthetically generated dataset that mimics real-world usage patterns.
+The Python script used to generate this data is available in the samsung_ai.ipynb file in /src folder.**

 # Overview of Technical Implementation
 Our prototype is a native Android application built using Kotlin.